 Classes typically meet for 12 weeks each semester at the Highland Business Center, Highland Campus, or Eastview Campus, depending on the "track" in which students enroll.
 See right sidebar on left for more information on the "tracks" available.

 Do you have classes at all ACC campuses?

-No. Right now our program is only available at the Highland Campus, but stay tuned!
+No. Right now our program is only available at the Higland Business Center, Highland Campus, and Eastview Campus.